BND Hamburger Icon

 2. Take advantage of each platform’s features.

 Each social media platform has a set of features that allow users to engage in various ways.
-There are text posting features with engaging reaction buttons, the ability to use hashtags to categorize a post or link it to a larger conversation happening online, photo and video sharing, and a “live” feature that allows users to have conversations with their followers in real time.
+There are text-posting features with engaging reaction buttons and the ability to use hashtags to categorize a post or link it to a larger conversation happening online; plus, they offer photo and video sharing, as well as a “live” feature that allows users to have conversations with their followers in real time.

 TipTip

-Before running any kind of giveaway or promotion, learn the laws on social media contests and sweepstakes.
+Before running any kind of giveaway or promotion, learn the laws on social media contests.

 3. Use influencer marketing.

-One of the most effective ways to increase product awareness is through influencer marketing.
-There are various types of influencers, ranging from a nano-influencer who has 10,000 followers or fewer to a mega-influencer who has a million or more followers.
+One of the most effective ways to increase product awareness is through influencer marketing — and influencers are more than just movie and TV actors.
+There are various types of influencers, ranging from a nano-influencer who has at most 10,000 followers to a mega-influencer who has a million or more followers.

 Most influencers, also known as content creators, have a niche audience that can be extremely useful to brands that want to get their products out to a specific market.
-In exchange for some form of payment agreed on between both parties, the influencer will create content that promotes the brand’s product, links to their social media pages or website, and gives an honest review.
+In exchange for some form of payment agreed upon by both parties, the influencer will create content that promotes the brand’s product, links to their social media pages or website, and gives an honest review.

-Jeanette Mulvey and Jennifer Vishnevsky contributed to the writing and reporting in this article.
+Sammi Caramela and Jeanette Mulvey contributed to this article.
 Source interviews were conducted for a previous version of this article.

 author image